MFA in Film, York University: Information for Applicants

-(Note: we can be flexible about this deadline regarding some elements of your application, including reference letters and transcripts, accepting these as late as Feb 1).
+We try to be flexible in submitting some elements of your application, including reference letters and transcripts.

 Through the fall and winter, we offer once-a-month tours of our MFA program to prospective students—a chance to see our facilities and equipment, meet our Grad Program Director and Grad Program Assistant, have all your questions answered, attend a screening of recent MFA work, and meet current MFA students.
 Reserve a tour with Kuowei: firstname.lastname@example.org .

-Per year, we usually accept 16 Domestic students (out of 50-60 applicants) and 1 International student (out of 30-40 applications).
+Per year, we usually accept 16 Domestic students (out of 50 applicants) and potentially -- but not guaranteed --one International student.
 Successful applicants are typically emerging or mid-career film artists who have been making and screening films (or the equivalent) professionally for at least five years.
 While each year varies (and there are no quotas), we typically accept the following numbers of students who specialize in: Fiction (5-8); Documentary (4-7); Alternative (3-6); Screenwriting (1-2).
 Within a given year, the age range can vary from mid-20s to mid-50s or even 60s.
 Levels of technical skills can vary widely, from writers/directors with little or no experience shooting and editing, to filmmakers who work also work as DOP's or editors.

 A faculty committee will evaluate your application's various elements, in order of importance: